 Each year, Voxwomen award a trophy to the rider that fans decide is their Rider of the Year.
 Since 2016 this award has been presented at the end of the season following a vote.
-In 2020 the awards were expanded to include a Young Rider of the Year.
+In 2020 the awards were expanded to include a Young Rider of the Year, and in 2022 we added the category Team of the Year.

 The prestigious awards are named after Sharon Laws.
 Sharon was a British rider who was very popular in the peloton.
 As an Olympian and a multiple British Champion as well as winner of road stages in races like the Tour de L’Aude, she was versatile enough to win the Absa Cape Epic Mountain Bike race.
 She sadly passed away in 2017 after being diagnosed with cervical cancer.
 The awards keep her memory and legacy alive.
 She had worked for Voxwomen throughout her illness and was a valued member of the team helping to grow women’s cycling.